opencybersecurityalliance/stix-shifter/adapter-guide/develop-configuration-json.md

 }
 ```

 For easier implementation, you can copy the json files from dummy modules (async_dummy or synchornous_dummy) and modify according the module requirements.
-You can also review the existing module configuration json files to reference.
+You can also review the configuration json files of existing modules for reference.